-Spending time with family and friends or when out to dinner, at a movie, or live event.
-Phone notifications are annoying to others as well as rude.
+Turn off the phone when spending time with family and friends or at dinner, a movie, or a live event.
+Notifications are annoying to others as well as rude.

 By far, phone notifications have become one of the most disruptive and annoying digital devices.